 If you have a passion for cats, or, in fact, fast cars, it’s likely you’ve read up a bit about the magnificent animal known as the cheetah.
-Quick, agile, and, at the same time, beautiful, these magnificent cats are the world’s fastest land animal and are, sadly, under severe threat of extinction.
+Quick, agile, and beautiful, these magnificent cats are the world’s fastest land animals.

-The cheetah has a top speed of about 60 to 100 kilometres or 40 to 70 miles per hour.
+The cheetah has a top speed of about 120 kilometres per hour.
 However, they are mainly sprinters and can only maintain this speed for short bursts of time.

 Cheetahs do not live in dens or burrows.
 They will often rest in tall grasses or under trees.

 Cheetahs mostly target smaller antelope such as springbok and Thomson’s gazelles.
 They will also sometimes hunt larger antelope like kudu.
 Very seldom will you find them preying on much larger animals such as giraffes, buffalo, ostriches, and zebra.

 Cheetahs do not roar, but rather make a unique set of sounds that generations of researchers have been challenged to categorise formally.
 Some of the most easily distinguishable sounds include purring, a meow also known as a bleat and a bird-like chirping or high-pitched barking sound.

 Mothers also use a unique set of sounds to communicate with their cubs.
 Like other cats, cheetahs also use smell to communicate, urinating at certain locations to let other cheetahs know that this is their home territory or, in the case of females, that they are looking for a mate.

 Further reading: Four reasons why the environment needs elephants

 Cheetahs are the only wild cats, other than lions, that live in groups.
 These groups of cheetahs are known as “coalitions’” and are usually made up of a group of brothers.